LizardByte/Sunshine/docs/source/about/usage.rst

 #.
 See the `setup`_ section for your specific OS.
 #.
 Run ``sunshine <directory of conf file>/sunshine.conf``.

    ..
+Note:: You do not need to specify a config file.
+If no config file is entered the default location will be used.

-Note:: The configuration file specified will be created if it doesn't exist.
+   ..
+Attention:: The configuration file specified will be created if it doesn't exist.

    ..
 Tip:: If using the Linux AppImage, replace ``sunshine`` with ``./sunshine.AppImage``